-Registration will be held at Glencairn Farm on the dates listed above.
+Registration will be held at Glencairn Farm on the dates listed.
 Registration will open at 11am each morning and close at 7pm each evening.
-Team members need to attend registration together and sign their indemnity form.
 All teams will be issued with their black box containing their number board, clothing and other important items.
 Their race village band will be fitted.
-Meals and drinks will be available from various community vendors at Glencairn registration venue.

 It is recommended that all riders attend the race briefings prior to riding each stage.
 Final essential information regarding the route, weather prediction, safety and other housekeeping is relayed to the riders.

 Race briefing will be held at the various venues at the following times:

 Limited pre-event tented camping is available at Glencairn Farm.
 The cost for this camping is not included in your entry fee.
 You need to book this separately.
 The camping fee includes dinner on the night of registration day and breakfast on the first day of the event.
 Alternatively, riders can book accommodation anywhere in or around Underberg, Himeville or Sani Pass.